Start seeing your outdoor space as an ecosystem rather than a garden

 Whitefly

 Whitefly is another sap sucking insect that can be noticed as clouds of white insects lofting from plants as they are disturbed.
 They cause speckled damage to leaves.
 Population explosions can be greater in some years than others, depending on the local weather conditions.
-See some traditional control methods in our blog post.
+See some traditional control methods in my blog post.

-White Cabbage Moth
+White Cabbage Butterfly

 Scale